bigeasy/paxos/README.md

 To describe Paxos we return to the Lamport analogy of the legislature, but we are going to speak more plainly.
 Some of what we say is almost as tongue-in-cheek as the original Lamport paper, but not quite.

-As you might know already, a consensus algorithm will maintain a log between multiple machines, and consensus is reached when a majority of the machines agree on an entry in the log.

 Let's just call a running instance our system an **community**.
 A computer participating in our **community** is a **citizen**.
 A computer requesting